 The above main themes on how trails benefit communities emerge from this collection of detailed research across the United States.

 To help community leaders, elected officials, trail users, and others better understand the benefits of trails, Headwaters Economics compiled more than 130 studies on the impacts of trails in a single library, searchable by type of benefit, use, year, and region.

-Trails can bring a wide range of benefits to communities, including increased business, higher property values, improved public health, and legal concerns.
-These and other potential benefits from trails can help to justify investment in a trail project and determine whether a project meets community priorities.
+These and other quality of life benefits from trails can help to justify investment in a trail project and determine whether a project meets community priorities.

 The studies selected and summarized for the trails library include high-quality research from across the U.S., mostly in smaller cities and rural areas.
 The library includes some of the earliest research on trails as well as the most recent.
 It also provides a detailed explanation of the types of benefits and methods used to calculate them.

 Destination trails attract visitors from outside the local area who travel specifically to use a trail.
 The benefits from destination trails are most commonly measured in terms of the local business impacts.
 [Read a short summary of impacts or view all related research.]